 Understanding the role of credit bureaus in your finance

-When it comes to credit providers making a decision on approving your application for credit, they will likely reference your credit history report.
+When it comes to credit providers making a decision on approving your application for credit, they will likely reference your credit history report, as one part of the information they review against their lending criteria.
 Your credit report assists lenders to gain a better understanding on whether you will be able to make your repayments.

 Credit bureaus are the bodies which hold information on both consumer and business credit history.
 They supply credit providers with this information when the credit provider makes an enquiry as part of a credit check when you apply for credit.
 It is important if you are thinking about applying for credit to understand what is on your credit report.

-Consumers can find out what credit providers see by requesting a copy of their personal credit report with My Credit File, provided by Veda.
+Consumers can find out what credit information credit providers see from Equifax by requesting a copy of your Equifax credit report.

 Why should I get my credit history from My Credit File?

-My Credit File is a part of the Veda, an Equifax company, Australia's leading credit bureau with over 47 years' of experience providing essential services across Australia and New Zealand.
+My Credit File is a part of Equifax, Australia's leading credit bureau with over 47 years of experience providing essential services across Australia and New Zealand.

-My Credit File also offers a credit monitoring service in the form of My Credit Alert for consumers, and business credit alerts.
+Apart from your Equifax credit report you can also take advantage of credit alert monitoring services through our subscription packages.
 These services mean that you can keep on top of your credit profile with email alerts whenever certain changes have been made to your credit file.